sframe-wg/sframe/draft-ietf-sframe-enc.md

 | Key Generation  | Ratchet Step |
 +-----------------+--------------+
 ~~~
-{: #sender-keys-kid title="Structure of a KID in the Sender Keys scheme" }
+{: #sender-keys-kid title="Structure of a KID in the Sender Keys Scheme" }

 The sender signals such a ratchet step update by sending with a KID value in
 which the ratchet step has been incremented.
 A receiver who receives from a